-District 54 will offer depression awareness and suicide prevention education as part of the SOS Signs of Suicide® Prevention Program in the junior high schools the last week of October.
+District 54 will offer depression awareness and suicide prevention education as part of the SOS Signs of Suicide® Prevention Program in the junior high schools in October.
 The program encourages students to seek help if they are concerned about themselves or a friend.
 The SOS Program is the only youth suicide prevention program that has demonstrated an improvement in students’ knowledge and adaptive attitudes about suicide risk and depression, as well as a reduction in actual suicide attempts.

 Students will be taught the simple acronym of A-C-T in order to help them respond to someone in need of emotional support.
 This stands for